What is enterprise performance management (EPM)?

 - Access data across all business units.
-Leverage the agility of the cloud to access financial and operational data from business units across the organization, including IT, marketing, HR, operations, and sales.
+Leverage the agility of the cloud to access financial and operational data from business units across the organisation, including IT, marketing, HR, operations, and sales.
 Data can be sourced from e-commerce systems, front- and back-office applications, data warehouses, and external data sources.
 Make more confident decisions and respond to disruptions faster with complete, accurate data.

 - Create a strategic plan.
 Use EPM data analytics to build forecast models and ad hoc simulations across multiple dimensions.
-Make data-driven decisions that maximize profitability, performance, and drive alignment with your strategic plan.
+Make data-driven decisions that maximise profitability, performance, and drive alignment with your strategic plan.

 - Budget.
 Work collaboratively across lines of business to crowdsource plans and build flexible budgets.
 Leverage automated workflows for a clean and efficient process.

 - Track and report.
 Use real-time data to assess performance across the enterprise and determine if adjustments are required.
 Prepare reports that align with corporate and regulatory guidance.

 - Assess and analyse.
 Review performance and profitability against the strategic plan.
 Identify new areas of opportunity, resolve areas of underperformance, and use the intelligence to inform the next cycle of strategic planning.